ErykFryderyk/ErykFryderyk/README.md

 ### Hi there I'm Grzegorz 👋

 I'm from Poland, and I’m a beginner front-end developer.
-Two year ago I interested creating web applications.
-In creating applications, I use technologies as HTML, CSS and JavaScript.
-Coding brings me fun nad satisfaction. 😊
+Two years ago I was start interested in creating web applications.
+In creating applications, I use technologies like HTML, CSS, and JavaScript.
+Coding brings me fun and satisfaction. 😊

 ### Skills and Experience 💪
 🥇 HTML 🥈 CSS (Sass) 🥉 JavaScript